SMishucoding/ds606-mlb-salary-prediction/README.md

 Once the 5 closest comps are found, each are adjusted for inflation and positional scarcity.
 Closer comps receive a higher weight.

-**Why does this beat regression for star players?** With only 114 training rows, and a salary range with incredibly high variance, regression models will struggle with the non-linear relationship between statistics and market outcomes.
+This model outperformed our regression models for upper-tier players.
+With only 114 training rows, and a salary range with incredibly high variance, regression models will struggle with the non-linear relationship between statistics and market outcomes.
 The comp engine bypasses this issue by looking directly at what similar players actually earned.

 ---